jtrtj/checks-for-understanding/module-2/backend/week_two.md

 ### Week 2 Questions

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?

+  ActiveRecord is a plug in for ruby that adds methods for your application to interact with SQL databases.
+It is agnostic as to what database program you are using as long as it is SQL.

 2. Assume you have the following model:

 ```ruby